-The Landscape Initiative for Far Eastern Himalayas (HI-LIFE) works towards the improved management of a globally significant, biodiversity-rich landscape that stretches across China, India, and Myanmar.
+The Landscape Initiative for Far Eastern Himalaya (HI-LIFE) works towards the improved management of a globally significant, biodiversity-rich landscape that stretches across China, India, and Myanmar.

 At a glance